My Plantiful Cooking

 Ingredients needed like milk, maple syrup, cinnamon, vanilla extract, and barley.

-• Milk – Use any dairy or non-dairy milk of your choice.
+• Milk - Any dairy or non-dairy milk will work.

-• Vanilla extract & cinnamon – Optional but add warmth and flavor to your barley porridge.
+• Vanilla extract and cinnamon - Optional, but adds flavor to barley porridge.

 See the recipe card for full information on ingredients and quantities.